What Are The Types of Dental Implants?

 How to Tell if You Have Gum Pockets

 You may wonder what we mean when we say you have gum pockets.
-If you are not trained as a dentist or hygienist, you may not understand this concept.
+If you are not trained as a surgeon or hygienist, you may not understand this concept.
 The following information will outline how the pockets are assessed in the treatment of gum disease.